912-Danicico-George/Personal-projects/README.md

 # Algebra Basis

-A small program in python that generates all the basises for the vector space Z2 ^ n over Z2.
+A small program in python that generates all the bases for the vector space Z2 ^ n over Z2.

 # Algebra Echelon Forms